 Eight upperclass artists fly to New York City for five days over spring break to explore one of the world's great cities, gain new perspectives that will influence their work and experience the very best in theater, music and visual arts.

-If you would like to sponsor a performance or meal, or if you would like to contribute toward a student scholarship — for this year or next! — please contact us!
+We're still trying to decide whether to offer the trip this season.
+If you would consider sponsoring a performance or meal, or if you would like to contribute toward a student scholarship, please download this overview and contact us!